napari/napari.github.io/fundamentals/getting_started.md

-If you did not launch IPython with the GUI already then you can set it from within IPython using `%gui qt`, but be warned that the Qt GUI can take a few seconds to be created and if you create the `Viewer` before it is finished, the kernel will die and the viewer will not launch.
+If you did not launch IPython with the GUI already then you can set it from within IPython using `%gui qt`, but be warned that the Qt GUI can take a few seconds to be created and if you create the `Viewer` before it is finished, the kernel will die, and the viewer will not launch.

 ![image]({{ '/assets/tutorials/launch_ipython.png' | relative_url }})